ljbo82/c-cpp-gcc-builder/docs/variables.md

 * **Required:** No.
 * **Default value:** If [`PROJ_TYPE`](#proj_type) is `lib` and `<PROJ_ROOT>/include` directory exists, the default value is `include`.
 Otherwise, the variable is left undefined.
 * **Origins:** Makefile.
+* **Restrictions:**
-* **Restrictions:** A list is composed by values delimited by whitespaces (this is a GNU make restriction).
+    * A list is composed by values delimited by whitespaces (this is a GNU make restriction).
 For this reason, paths containing spaces are not supported.
+    * The build system may append add values to this variable.

 ### DIST_DIRS